kajalsandha/Project_SEP/README.md

 Tasks in this category focus on integrating external APIs (e.g., smart meter data, conservation tips), ensuring the data is properly fetched, and implementing error handling for any integration issues.
 * **Platform Compatibility:**
 Tasks will ensure that the app works on both Android and iOS platforms.
 This includes making the app responsive, testing across multiple devices, and ensuring proper functionality on both operating systems.

+**Prioritization Strategy:**
+Each task has been prioritized based on its importance to the overall success of the project.
+The tasks have been categorized into the following priority levels:
+* **High Priority:**
+Core functionalities necessary for the app to be usable and effective, such as user registration, real-time usage monitoring, and emergency alerts.
+These tasks are critical to the basic operation of the app and need to be completed first.
+* **Medium Priority:**
+Features that enhance the user experience, such as customized conservation tips and the community progress dashboard.
+These are important but not immediately required for the app to function.
+* **Low Priority:**
+Tasks that can be done after the main features are implemented, such as platform compatibility testing and UI refinements.